keck91/drboxguide/README.md

 # This is a guide to install DRBox with caffe and CUDA 8.0, cuDNN 5.1, Python 2.7 under Ubuntu 16.04 with GPU support
 I am new to Linux and Deep-Learning.
 After three weeks I finally managed to install CUDA, cuDNN and the caffe framework to use the repository [DRBox](https://github.com/liulei01/DRBox) by [liulei01](https://github.com/liulei01).
 I combined different install guides and the solution below worked for me.
-The makefile.config that I used is also attached.
+The makefile.config that I used is also attached. *You can use this guide for an installation of caffe only, too*.
+In that case, use the [BVLC repository](https://github.com/BVLC/caffe) instead of DRBox.
 I hope that it will same you some time and energy.
 Let me know if it worked for you. \
 I used the following guides: \
 https://medium.com/@zhanwenchen/install-cuda-and-cudnn-for-tensorflow-gpu-on-ubuntu-79306e4ac04e \
 https://github.com/BVLC/caffe/wiki/Ubuntu-16.04-or-15.10-Installation-Guide \